Futtano/simple-classifiers/README.md

-This repository contains simple Python class implementations of Perceptron, Adaline an Adaline with Stochastic Gradient Descent classifiers.
-They can be useful to understand the basic concepts of machine learning.
+This repository contains simple Python class implementations of Perceptron, classic Adaline an Adaline trained with both traditional and mini-batch Stochastic Gradient Descent.
+They are just toy implementations that can be useful to understand the basic concepts of machine learning.